 On Niel Patel’s contact page there is a CTA to request a consultation.

-Once you click on the CTA, the form appears in a 3-step manner:
+Once you click on the CTA, the form appears in 3 steps.

 Chatbots were a huge trend in performance marketing in 2019.
 80% of smart companies have already incorporated chatbots into their marketing strategies (Olber Utria), and the data shows they’re here to stay.
 How can chatbots effectively capture leads?